AndreasAugustin/actions-template-sync/README.md

 * `install` is executed after the container has started and after reading and setting up the environment.
 * `prepull` is executed before the code is pulled from the source repository
+* `precommit` is executed before the code is commited
 * `prepush` is executed before the push is executed, right after the commit
 * `prepr` is executed before the PR is done